IAMtheIAM/angular-webpack-nodejs-starter/README.md

 # Angular 2 ♥ .NET Core & Framework [![Join the chat at https://gitter.im/IAMtheIAM/angular2-webpack2-dotnet-starter](https://badges.gitter.im/IAMtheIAM/angular2-webpack2-dotnet-starter.svg)](https://gitter.im/IAMtheIAM/angular2-webpack2-dotnet-starter?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)
-## Starter Project Featuring Webpack 2, JIT/AOT Compilation, TypeScript, & SASS
+## Featuring Webpack 2, AOT / JIT Compilation, TypeScript, SASS, & JWT Authentication

-The purpose of the project is to assist Front-end developers and .NET developers to easily integrate their code.
+The purpose of this starter project is to assist Front-end developers and .NET developers to easily integrate their code.
 This documentation assumes you are developing on Windows 10, however it should work with little to no changes for Linux and Mac.
 It includes examples of how to integrate Angular 2 with .NET Core and .NET Framework.

 This is based on the Angular 2 Webpack Starter repo [available on GitHub](https://angularclass.github.io/angular2-webpack-starter/).
 It enhances that repo with additional features, such as integration with .NET Core 1.0 as well as the original .NET Framework, Angular 2 with AOT Compilation, Webpack 2.1.0-beta.25, and SASS + Sourcemaps working with Hot Module Replacement.